 What you will learn

-- Effective assessment of Project-Based Learning
+- Effectively implement and apply assessment in Project-Based Learning

 For more teaching and learning resources from the Arm School Program, visit https://www.arm.com/resources/education/schools/content

 ArmEducationX's Teaching with Physical Computing Professional Certificate

 - 1–2 hours per week, for 10 weeks

 This course introduces the fundamental concepts underpinning Project-Based Learning, and how you can apply it with programmable devices to bring STEM & Computing to life in the classroom.

 - 1–2 hours per week, for 12 weeks